-Public Law (PL) 94-142, signed into law in 1975, provided the foundation for the education of children with disabilities in the United States.
-U.S. legislators and Arkansas Division of Elementary and Secondary Education Unit leaders recognized the need for specific expertise in the provision of related services, such as occupational therapy.
+Education for All Handicapped Children Act (Public Law (PL) 94-142), signed into law in 1975, provided the foundation for the education of children with disabilities in the United States.
+U.S. legislators and Arkansas Division of Elementary and Secondary Education Unit leaders recognized the need for specific expertise in the provision of related services, such as occupational therapy (20§ USC 1400 et seq.).

-Arkansas has traditionally provided guidance, consultation, and technical assistance to schoolbased occupational therapy practitioners and administrators from the Arkansas Division of Elementary and Secondary Education-Special Education Unit (DESE-SEU).
+Arkansas has traditionally provided guidance, consultation, and technical assistance to school-based occupational therapy practitioners and administrators from the Arkansas Division of Elementary and Secondary Education-Office of Special Education (DESE-OSE).
 Local Education Agencies (LEA) and occupational therapists have sought to implement best practice in occupational therapy services to students with disabilities.